-A member may not speak more than once to a motion at a meeting of a local authority or any local or community board except with permission of the Chairperson.
+A member may not speak more than once to a motion at a meeting of the council, except with permission of the Chairperson.
+Members can speak more than once to a motion at a committee or subcommittee meeting with the Chairperson's permission.